Unicode Frequently Asked Questions

 Q: Can I appeal the decision that declined my proposal or submit it again?

-Emoji whose proposals were declined within the last two years are not eligible for re-review and cannot be re-submitted during that period.
+Emoji whose proposals were declined within the last four years are not eligible for re-review and cannot be re-submitted during that period.
 Various factors may cause a well-formed proposal to be declined, including lack of compelling evidence for popularity as an emoji and lack of anticipated support by major vendors.

 Q: What makes the process for standardizing new emoji different from that for other characters?